craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 ## The Base
 #### The Importing Pallets (2/rr)
-East of [[#The Front Gate (2d6 RADS)]], a large garage door stinks offensively of death and gunpowder.
+East of [[#The Front Gate (2/rr)]], a large garage door stinks offensively of death and gunpowder.
 The Importing Pallets are functionally a kill-box for those coming from excursions through [[#The Factory]], as a large portion of the furniture and pallets within this space have been refit into a thin maze.

 #### The Front Gate (2/rr)
-The path leading south from the [[#Grey Forest]] leads directly to the Base's Front Gate, where a large lawn makes for a beautiful scene in the front of the brutalist military compound.
+The path leading south from the [[#Grey Forest (4/rr)]] leads directly to the Base's Front Gate, where a large lawn makes for a beautiful scene in the front of the brutalist military compound.

-Entering the building and heading West, [[#The Importing Pallets]] await the unsuspecting Scav, and on the opposite side, doors lead into [[#The Mess Hall]].
+Entering the building and heading West, [[#The Importing Pallets (2/rr)]] await the unsuspecting Scav, and on the opposite side, doors lead into [[#The Mess Hall (2/rr)]].

 #### The Mess Hall (2/rr)
-West of [[#The Front Gate (2d6 RADS)]], the Mess Hall is a bloody mess of a cafeteria, covered in dry blood, ruined food-stuff, and human waste.
+West of [[#The Front Gate (2/rr)]], the Mess Hall is a bloody mess of a cafeteria, covered in dry blood, ruined food-stuff, and human waste.

 A small kitchen is attached, but has been since looted and fairly obstructed, but those who can slip through would a storage room.
 On a wall of this cellar, a large vault-style door is locked under anomalous key.
-Behind this door lies a safe passage to [[#The Factory]]'s [[#The Cellars]].
+Behind this door lies a safe passage to [[#The Factory]]'s [[#The Cellars (6/rr)]].

 #### The Broken Gate (3/rr)
-West of [[#The Intelligence Center (1d6 RADS)]], outside, a grass strip behind the building has been covered in broken glass and snapped metals.
-The gate surrounding [[#The Base]] has been broken here, but provides little egress, as one must blaze a trail through [[#Grey Forest]] before finding their way - a dangerous task.
+West of [[#The Intelligence Center (4/rr)]], outside, a grass strip behind the building has been covered in broken glass and snapped metals.
+The gate surrounding [[#The Base]] has been broken here, but provides little egress, as one must blaze a trail through [[#Grey Forest (4/rr)]] before finding their way - a dangerous task.

 #### The Intelligence Center (4/rr)
-In the center of [[#The Base]], south of [[#The Front Gate (2d6 RADS)]] & north of [[#The Old Barracks (1d6 RADS)]], the Intelligence Center was once the headquarters of the Ancient Elven Military.
+In the center of [[#The Base]], south of [[#The Front Gate (2/rr)]] & north of [[#The Old Barracks (2/rr)]], the Intelligence Center was once the headquarters of the Ancient Elven Military.
 A large circular room is scattered with dozens of broken machines, strewn papers, and covered in blood and blaster marks.

 A claustrophobic series of halls and blast doors connect The Intelligence Center and the rest of [[#The Base]].

 #### The Armory (4/rr)
-East of [[#The Intelligence Center (1d6 RADS)]], the path to the Armory descends into gated sections of boxed goods, weapon racks, and armor stands.
+East of [[#The Intelligence Center (4/rr)]], the path to the Armory descends into gated sections of boxed goods, weapon racks, and armor stands.
 The majority of the gates have been opened, and their contents looted, but one locked section remains unlooted.

 #### The Infirmary (3/rr)
-West of [[#The Old Barracks (1d6 RADS)]], the Infirmary is a small section of [[#The Base]] where separated each of the rooms contain a couple beds and medical equipment, but they are all in great disarray.
+West of [[#The Old Barracks (2/rr)]], the Infirmary is a small section of [[#The Base]] where separated each of the rooms contain a couple beds and medical equipment, but they are all in great disarray.

 #### The Old Barracks (2/rr)
-South of [[#The Intelligence Center (1d6 RADS)]], the Old Barracks is seperated from the main building by a small dirt path.
+South of [[#The Intelligence Center (4/rr)]], the Old Barracks is seperated from the main building by a small dirt path.
 In it's time, it was once a warehouse of bunks and lockers, but in the half-century that has passed since it has become re-occupied, the Barracks has genuinely exploded.

 Of what remains, the foundation and a portion of the southern walls remain, but the entire north side of the building has been sundered, and leaves the area more difficult than worthwhile in a tactical situation.

 #### The Hangars (4/rr)
-South of [[#The Armory (1d6 RADS)]], three large garages stand suspiciously intact.
+South of [[#The Armory (4/rr)]], three large garages stand suspiciously intact.
 While they are each and all covered in evidence of a firefight, there is no damage to the buildings themselves.

 The westernmost hangar is larger than the others, and each of the two personnel doors remain impassable.
 The hangar door however, can be forced open.
 This has led a series of groups to lay claim to this hangar as their hideout - and evidence of this inhabitance remains.